-- 33 The Agent warrants that, to the best of its knowledge, it does not, and is not likely to have any conflict of interest in the performance of its functions under this Agreement.
+- The Agent warrants that, to the best of its knowledge, it does not, and is not likely to have any conflict of interest in the performance of its functions under this Agreement.
 If a conflict or risk of conflict of interest arises (without limitation, because of work undertaken for any person other than the Institute) the Agent will immediately give notice of the conflict of interest, or the risk of it, to the Institute and demonstrate measures to ensure the situation is managed to avoid any adverse effect.
-The Institute would not wish to preclude the Agent from conducting similar work with other organisations. - 34 The Agent will take all reasonable measures to ensure that its employees, Agent s and subcontractors do not engage in any activity or obtain any interest which is in conflict with providing the AgentAgent Services to the Institute fairly and independently.
-The Representative will immediately give notice of any conflict of interest relating to the activities or interests of any of its employees, Agent s or subcontractors to the Institute. - 35 The Agent shall at all times act towards the Institution conscientiously and in good faith and comply with all reasonable and lawful instructions of the Institution and not to allow its interests to conflict with the duties that it owes to the Institution under this Agreement and the general law.
+The Institute would not wish to preclude the Agent from conducting similar work with other organisations. - The Agent will take all reasonable measures to ensure that its employees, Agent s and subcontractors do not engage in any activity or obtain any interest that is in conflict with providing the Agent Services to the Institute fairly and independently.
+The Representative will immediately give notice of any conflict of interest relating to the activities or interests of any of its employees, Agent s or subcontractors to the Institute.

+The Agent shall at all times act towards the Institution conscientiously and in good faith and comply with all reasonable and lawful instructions of the Institution and not to allow its interests to conflict with the duties that it owes to the Institution under this Agreement and the general law.

-Intellectual Property:
+12 Intellectual Property

-36 The Agent acknowledges that the Institution's rights to the intellectual property used on or in relation to the Institution business and the goodwill connected with that are the Institution's property.
-The Agent accepts that it is only permitted to use the intellectual property for the purposes of and during the term of this Agreement and only as authorised by the Institution and that it will not use any trade mark or trade names or get-up which resemble the Institution's trade marks or trade names or get-up and which would therefore be likely to confuse or to mislead the public or any section of the public.
+The Agent acknowledges that the Institution's rights to the intellectual property used on or in relation to the Institution business and the goodwill connected with that are the Institution's property.
+The Agent accepts that it is only permitted to use the intellectual property for the purposes of and during the term of this Agreement and only as authorised by the Institution and that it will not use any trade mark or trade names or get-up which resemble the Institution's trademarks or trade names or get-up and which would therefore be likely to confuse or to mislead the public or any section of the public.

-Contract Management
+13 Contract Management

-37 The Institute will appoint the Authorised Officer(s) as its Agent (s) for the purposes of this Agreement.
+The Institute will appoint the Authorised Officer(s) as its Agent (s) for the purposes of this Agreement.

-Disclosure of information, Data Protection
+14 Disclosure of information, Data Protection

-- 38 The Agent will keep all records and other information in a secure location so that no unauthorised person is able to gain access to them; and ensure that records are kept confidential and are not disclosed to any person other than the Institute and the Authorised Officer except where required by law or with the Institute's consent. - 39 The Agent should be award of Data Protection requirements.
+- The Agent will keep all records and other information in a secure location so that no unauthorised person is able to gain access to them; and ensure that records are kept confidential and are not disclosed to any person other than the Institute and the Authorised Officer except where required by law or with the Institute's consent. - The Agent should be award of Data Protection and General Data Protection Regulation requirements. - The Agent should be award of Freedom of Information legislative requirements.

-Indemnities
+15 Indemnities